 As you know, ActivePresenter 8 is a screen recorder, video editor, and powerful eLearning authoring tool.
 Therefore, the app offers many powerful yet easy-to-use features to make demo videos, interactive simulations, eLearning games, training courses, etc. In today’s tutorial, we’d like to cover the basic audio and video editing aspects of this software.
 Specifically, you’ll learn how to cut, copy, delete, and crop videos/audio.
+Also, you can now find more must-know tips and techniques every editor should know here.

 In fact, ActivePresenter allows you to edit both imported and recorded audio/videos.
 Right after the capture phase, the software takes you to the editor where you can edit what you’ve recorded.
 On the other hand, you can import audio and video into ActivePresenter and edit them as normal.
 Just drag and drop audio or videos from your computer onto the Canvas.
 Alternatively, click the Insert tab > Audio > From Files… and select an audio > Open.
 Or select Video > From Files… and select a video > Open.